christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 # Creation of the AMI for G2+Spark with NVIDIA driver and CUDA 7.5 installed

-Let's launch an instance with AMI Id `ami-2ae0165d` given by [the AMI list for Spark](https://github.com/amplab/spark-ec2/blob/branch-1.5/ami-list/eu-west-1/hvm), for Europe :
+Let's begin with an instance from AMI Id `ami-2ae0165d` from [the AMI list for Spark](https://github.com/amplab/spark-ec2/blob/branch-1.5/ami-list/eu-west-1/hvm), for Europe :

 ```bash
 aws ec2 run-instances --image-id ami-2ae0165d --instance-type g2.2xlarge \